thetradedesk/ttd-workflows-java/README.md

 Handling errors in this SDK should largely match your expectations.
 All operations return a response object or raise an exception.

 By default, an API error will throw a `models/errors/APIException` exception.
 When custom error responses are specified for an operation, the SDK may also throw their associated exception.
 You can refer to respective *Errors* tables in SDK docs for more details on possible exception types for each operation.
-For example, the `postCampaign` method throws the following exceptions:
+For example, the `create` method throws the following exceptions:

 | Error Type                            | Status Code | Content Type     |
 | ------------------------------------- | ----------- | ---------------- |